-As a graphic designer or creative, you often get hired clients to create a design for them.
-Royalty Free images for commercial use are a great resource to compelling and visually powerful designs.
+As a graphic designer or creative, you often get hired by clients to create a design for them.
+Royalty-Free Images for commercial use are a great resource for compelling and visually powerful designs.

 - But if you use stock photos in work that you create for a client, who owns the image?

 - Are you transferring the image's license to your client?

 - Can your client further use the image in other projects?

 These are questions that often arise when you want to use stock photos in commissioned work, and sometimes a stock photo agency's legal terms are not so straightforward about this.

 If you are interested in finding a manual for the legal and ethical correct use of stock photos, our brand-new guide to rules for using stock photos might be a great help for you.

 Here we cover all details about image licensing and its uses in client work.
 If you have any doubts, find them explained next:

 Yes, you can.
 Each stock agency has its own terms, but in general lines, Royalty-Free stock photography allows you to use images in designs for a third party or client.
 But there are some considerations:

 - The image must be part of a design – Royalty Free images can be used in content that will be then sold to a client (who must be the end-user), as long as you make them part of your design, be it cropping or resizing them, correcting or modifying colors or elements, overlaying text, etc. And then deliver the design containing them to the end user.